Our investment philosophy

 Influence of Elementary Risks

 Besides risks that might result from political upheaval such as wars, expropriation or national bankruptcy, inflation and deflation in particular are elementary risks whose impact on the value of assets can be devastating.
+But the risks also include a lack of sustainability, which can jeopardize the long-term success of states and companies.

 Influence of Major Economic Developments